-Citizens are notified and encouraged to attend monthly meetings of the Executive Board and the Technical Coordinating Committee (TCC).
+Citizens are notified and encouraged to attend monthly meetings of the Executive Board and the Technical Coordinating Committee (TCC) through web postings and social media.

 All MPO plans and programs comply with the public involvement provisions of Title VI:

 "No person in the United States shall, on the grounds of race, color, sex, age, national origin, or disability, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity as provided by Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, and any other related non-discrimination Civil Rights laws and authorities under any program or activity receiving federal financial assistance."